-A process that began in earnest months ago is close to concluding, as the State Legislature and Governor Jerry Brown have reached an agreement for a state budget — the major funding mechanism for the University of California and UCLA.
+A process that began in earnest months ago has concluded, as the State Legislature and Governor Jerry Brown have reached an agreement for a state budget — the major funding mechanism for the University of California and UCLA.

 The UC budget request sought to:

 • Improve student-to-faculty ratios, which have increased by 20 percent since 2010